 Through policies H4 and H5 of the London Plan the Mayor requires major developments which trigger affordable housing requirements to provide a minimum percentage of affordable housing.
 Schemes are expected to deliver at least the threshold level of affordable housing, without grant or public subsidy and to increase this proportion through the use of grant and other subsidy, where available.
 Local Plans must be in general conformity with the London Plan, but they are also informed by the National Planning Policy Framework (NPPF).

-Service Charges Charter

-In December 2021 the GLA published an updated version of the Service Charges Charter that was developed in 2017.
-The main objective of the new Charter was to improve satisfaction among leaseholders, particularly those in shared ownership homes, by providing a set of best-practice principles for housing providers to adopt when managing service charges.
-Some sections of the Charter, for example ‘Designing to minimise service charges’ and ‘Creating inclusive communities’, have a strong overlap with themes raised by some of the organisations consulted for this research.

-Small Sites Small Builders

-The Small Sites Small Builders (SSSB) programme was developed by the GLA to address the need for supporting small and medium-sized enterprises (SMEs) whilst helping public landowners bring forward small sites for development.
-The two overarching objectives set for the programme are:

-Bringing small, publicly owned sites forward for residential led development

-Invigorating new and emerging ‘sources of supply’ including small developers, small housing associations, and community-led housing (CLH) groups.

-In February 2023 MD3093 approved expenditure to reinforce the programme, including exploring changes to the portal to facilitate:

-The marketing of section 106 acquisition opportunities on small sites, with the aim of more easily linking them to interested smaller RPs, CLH groups and SSH providers

-Provision of associated guidance on the business case for section 106 acquisitions and RPs’ S106 requirements in terms of quality of homes, ease of management (including tenure mix) and affordability (including via adoption of the Service Charges Charter).

 Opportunity London and L&G ‘London Super Fund’

 The GLA has been discussing options for closer working with institutional investors to deliver below market homes.
 Whilst these discussions are still at relatively early stages, two main options are emerging: